-In 2016, it was estimated that there were 5464 Aboriginal people residing in the South West region (ERP 2016).
-Data collected on Aboriginal socioeconomic indicators by Indigenous area (IARE) showed that Harvey and Surrounds IARE had a high percentage of Aboriginal unemployment (25%) and that Bunbury IARE had a high percentage of Aboriginal jobless families with children aged under 15 years (51%).
+In 2021, it was estimated that there were 5,330 Aboriginal people residing in the South West region (Australian Bureau of Statistics, 2021a).
+Data collected on Aboriginal socio-economic indicators by Indigenous area (IARE) showed that Harvey and Surrounds IARE had a high percentage of Aboriginal unemployment (25%) and that Bunbury IARE had a high percentage of Aboriginal jobless families with children aged under 15 years (51%).
 Moreover, about 30% of Aboriginal dwellings in Bunbury IARE had no internet connection (Public Health Information Development Unit, 2021a).